 4 • Byron Bay, Australia

 This coastal town in the southeastern state of New South Wales is known for its beautiful beaches, stylish cafes, and buzzing nightlife.
 The Pass and Wategos Beach are two of the most fun spots to take out a foamy and learn how to surf.
 If you’re looking for some lessons or a place to stay, Soul Surf School will get you dialed in.

 5 • North Shore, Oahu

 North Shore Oahu is home to some of the best and most powerful waves in the world, so it’s actually not a place many people would think of as a destination for beginner surfers.
-Most breaks are off-limits to beginners, but there are a few breaks (check out Pua`ena Point and Chun’s) that are sheltered from the larger swells and produce easy rolling waves perfect for learners.
+Many breaks are off-limits to beginners, but there are a few breaks (check out Pua`ena Point and Chun’s) that are sheltered from the larger swells and produce easy rolling waves perfect for learners.

 6 • Malibu, California